CycloneDX/cyclonedx-gradle-plugin/README.md

 ## CycloneDX Schema Support

-The following table provides information on the version of this gradle plugin, the CycloneDX schema version supported, as well as the output format options.
+The following table provides information on the version of this Gradle plugin, the CycloneDX schema version supported, as well as the output format options.
 Use the latest possible version of this plugin that is the compatible with the CycloneDX version supported by the target system.